This Basil Cocktail is bright, herby, and endlessly refreshing. A simple recipe that shows why drinks with basil belong on every summer menu.

 —Will

-Nothing grows faster or larger in our backyard garden than basil.
 While we can sprinkle big leaves of it onto pasta dishes and caprese salad all summer long, there will always still be more.
 Even after you harvest it, it grows back so quickly.

+It’s simple, it’s fragrant, and it just might outshine your usual G&T. Let’s give that basil the happy hour it deserves.
 This fresh basil cocktail recipe made with muddled basil, vodka, lime juice and tonic water is light, crisp and refreshing.
-You’ll want to make it all summer long
+You’ll want to make it all summer long.

-Why You Will Love Basil in Cocktails
+Why You Will Love Drinks With Basil

 • Using basil in cocktails feels really unique and sophisticated, but we’re actually making these with just 5 simple ingredients!